huy310304/SAT-score-prediction/README.md

 ### [Initial Model Exploration](./SAT_score_scratch/)

-The initial phase of the project involved training a neural network model from scratch.
+The initial phase of the project involved training a neural network model from scratch using NumPy, achieving an accuracy of 65% after 30 epochs of training.
+This marked the foundation on which subsequent optimizations and enhancements were built.
 The results of this exploration are illustrated in the following plot:

 <img src="plotting_results/sat_regression_frame_plot.png" width="600"/>

-The initial model exhibited promising potential, achieving an accuracy of 65% after 30 epochs of training.
-This marked the foundation on which subsequent optimizations and enhancements were built.

 ### Regression Models
 #### Optimized Model Achievement